- 3500+ Cashless Garages across India

 What is Zero Depreciation Cover?

 A safe bet would be to opt for the “Zero-Depreciation Cover” that covers the entire cost of repairing the car without any depreciation costs and other incidental costs that insurance companies do to reduce their liability.
-For instance if your car is damaged in a collision and you make a claim with the insurer you will be reimbursed the total repair cost without factoring in the depreciated value of the car.
+For instance if your car is damaged in a collision and you make a car insurance claim with the insurer you will be reimbursed the total repair cost without factoring in the depreciated value of the car.

 Taking a comprehensive insurance cover is also not advisable since here the insurance company will factor in the depreciated value of the car and use complex algorithms to come to a figure that is payable to the policy holder.
 Unfortunately, many insurance companies try to short change policy holders, which is not illegal but it is definitely unethical.